shresht8/RAG-case-study/README.md

 ### Files:
 Code files are commented and different strategies are discussed in each file

-data-preprocess.ipynb: Contains pipeline for Data ingestion and chunking train_pylate.py: Code to fine tune modernBERT for similarity search
+\n data-preprocess.ipynb: Contains pipeline for Data ingestion and chunking. train_pylate.py: Code to fine tune modernBERT for similarity search
 eval_set_generator: Contains code for the evaluation pipeline
 rag-system-final: Code for the retriever and final LLM response